nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 ## Summary

-In this post we have walked through all of the steps required to configure Vault and Kubernetes in order to provide dynamic database secrets to our applications.
-Vault is an incredibly powerful tool and is not limited to PostgreSQL as showing in this post.
+In this post we have introduced some of the workflow concepts behind HashiCorp Vault, you have also learned how you can automatically inject secrets into a Kubernetes deployment.
+While we have focused on dynamic databse secrets for PostgreSQL, Vault supports many more different types of secret engine.

+To learn more about Vault please check out our Learn website [https://learn.hashicorp.com](https://learn.hashicorp.com).

+You can also learn more about the various secrets engines in Vault and its API at [https://vaultproject.io](https://vaultproject.io)